raseidi/cosmo/README.md

 ### Simulation

 In this current version of the repository, this script runs the simulations for all datasets.
 In future versions we will include arguments to make it easier.
-The simulated datasets are persisted in `results/simulations/<dataset>_<condition><architecture>_on_going.csv`.
+The simulated datasets are saved at `results/simulations/<dataset>_<condition>_<architecture>.csv`.
 Just run:

 ```
 python3 simulation.py